 When the assessment and consultation are over, the doctor will need to transform the patient’s narrative, which will have jumped all over the framework, into a coherent account structure within the biopsychosocial framework.
 The detailed presentation will be a personal or team preference.

 It is also possible to use the information garnered to measure the complexity of a particular patient’s problem.
 The Oxford Case Complexity Assessment Measure (OCCAM) is entirely based on the biopsychosocial framework, with added data about service use.
-I find a 30-minute interview will enable me to complete the OCCAM (here).
+A 30-minute interview will enable me to complete the OCCAM (here).

 The conclusion, which is argued in much more detail here, is that a clinician who communicates with the patient in the manner set out in the graphic will generally obtain information that covers all aspects of the biopsychosocial model of illness.
 This outcome will improve medical management.
-More importantly, in the context of a rehabilitation assessment, it will also cover essential matters from most if not all the domains of the biopsychosocial model of illness.
+More importantly, in the context of a rehabilitation assessment, it will also cover essential matters from most, if not all, of the biopsychosocial model of illness domains.
 It gives some insight into what is of importance to the patient.